 His mother taught him a great deal of botany, and he responded to this and became very knowledgeable.
 But again he was more interested in the shape and feel of a plant than in its botanical details.
 This was especially true of trees.
 And though he liked drawing trees he most of all liked to be with trees.
 He would climb them, lean against them, even talk to them.

 It is puzzling that neither of these two biographers, or even Tolkien himself, felt it necessary to mention the proximity of Moseley Botanical Gardens to the cottage where the Tolkiens lived.
 It was only 600 yards away as shown on Figure 1.
+It occupied the site of an old gravel pit.
 Figure 2 is a 1893 photograph of its entrance.
 Note the posters advertising concerts, flower shows and fireworks.
 Robert Blackham in his excellent Roots of Tolkien's Middle-Earth reports on the firework display that took place here on the occasion of Queen Victoria's Golden Jubilee in 1897.
 The gardens folded about 1900.

 Figure 2.
 Entrance to Moseley Botanical Gardens.
 (R. Cockel)